lac-phong/hydro_sense/backend/ROADMAP.md

 11. Address any review comments made by team members
 12. MERGE!

+### First time cloning

+1. Git clone repository onto local host (`git clone https://github.com/lac-phong/hydro_sense.git`)
+2. Go into hydro_sense folder through terminal (`cd hydro_sense`)
+3. Run the command `npm install` to install all dependencies needed to run react
+4. Run `npm start` to boot up our react application
+5. Continue from step 6 in **General use** section

 ## Check-in

-As for our first task (Github Exercise), let's put CHEKCED-IN in our corresponding names to ensure that everyone is familiar with Git.
+As for our first task (Github Exercise), let's put CHECKED-IN in our corresponding names to ensure that everyone is familiar with Git.
 Please start by making your own branch then push the code there and make a pull request to merge with this forked main. <br>
 Our `Learn Git & React` task would be marked completed by finishing this.

 | Name     | Status     | Date       |